IDATA2503-Mobile-Applikasjoner/aksje_app/README.md

-# NTNU Mobile Applications (IDATA2503) - StockApp
+# NTNU Mobile Applications (IDATA2503) - Investmate (StockApp)

 ## Introduction

-Welcome to StockApp, a Flutter project developed by students at NTNU for the course IDATA2503 - Mobile Applications.
-StockApp provides a user-friendly interface for buying and selling stocks specifically from the Oslo Børs (Oslo Stock Exchange).
-Experience the financial world right at your fingertips and make informed investment decisions with ease!
+Welcome to Investmate, a Flutter project developed by students at NTNU for the course IDATA2503 - Mobile Applications.
+StockApp provides a user-friendly interface for buying and selling simulated stocks, allowing you to experience the financial world right at your fingertips and make informed investment decisions with ease.
+Dive into the world of stock trading with StockApp!

 ## User Stories